C Curl Vs CC Curl Vs D Curl Lashes

 Eyelash extensions can effortlessly transform and enhance your eye shape thanks to individual lash fibers.
 Your lash artist will adhere single fibers of lashes one by one to arrange a specific pattern to achieve volume, length, or thickness.

 Most people assume all individual lash fibers are the same, but they can vary in length and curl pattern.
-Multiple types of lash extensions exist to help customize your set of semi-permanent lashes based on volume, length and curl.
+Multiple types of lash extensions exist to help customize your set of semi-permanent lashes based on volume, length, and curl.

-So, what is the difference between a C, CC, and D curl eyelash?
-The biggest indicator between these lashes is the curl pattern.
+The most significant difference between these lashes is the curl pattern.
 For example, a C curl lash offers a subtle flare and a natural curl, but a D lash has a more rounded and intense curl pattern.

 What Are Eyelash Extension Curl Patterns?